peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 1. **Privacy**: Status Attestations are designed to be privacy-preserving.
 They do not require the Verifier to gather any additional information from third-party systems, thus preventing potential privacy leaks.

-2. **Static Verification**: Status Attestations are designed to be statically provided to Verifiers by Wallet Instance (Attestation Owner).
+2. **Static Verification**: Status Attestations are designed to be statically provided to Verifiers by Wallet Instance.
 Once an Attestation is issued, it can be verified without any further communication with the Issuer or any other party.

 3. **Token Formats**: Status Attestations are agnostic from the token or digital credential format to which they are bound.